Logo Logo

 Table 1: IT vs OT Network Characteristics Comparison [1]

-The challenging aspect of this transformation is that data in HPPs no longer stays solely in the control room.
-Platforms like Hydrowise increase the need for OT-to-IT/Cloud data flow[13].
-The modern threat landscape has demonstrated that the OT/IT boundary cannot be managed with a single firewall.
-In the 2015 Ukraine attack, adversaries exploited VPN paths from the corporate network to OT; the absence of 2FA amplified risk and breaker operations were executed via HMIs[5].
+The modern threat landscape has demonstrated that the OT/IT boundary cannot be secured with a single firewall.
+In the 2015 Ukraine attack, adversaries exploited VPN pathways from the corporate network into OT environments; the absence of strong authentication mechanisms significantly amplified risk, and breaker operations were executed through compromised HMIs [5].

 Infographic: Purdue Model + IEC 62443 Security Zones and Communication Conduits [1][9]